 At Pacific Home Inspections we pride ourselves on delivering a complete and easy-to-read report.
 A buyer’s inspection includes a complete inspection of:

 Seller’s (Pre Listing) Inspection:

-A Pre Listing Inspection is a tool for seller’s to identify any issues with the home prior to listing the home.
+A Pre Listing Inspection is a tool for sellers to identify any issues with the home prior to listing the home.

 We work closely with the seller and help them to gain an edge in a competitive market, this helps to educate the seller so they can avoid any surprises that may arise during the selling process.
-A Pre Inspected home also gives would be buyers a sense of confidence that they are making a good choice in what could be their biggest investment.
-In our experience we have found homes with a Pacific Home Inspections LLC report sitting on the counter during an open house tend to sell faster then the home that is waiting to be inspected.
+A Pre Inspected home also gives would-be buyers a sense of confidence that they are making a good choice in what could be their biggest investment.
+In our experience we have found homes with a Pacific Home Inspections LLC report sitting on the counter during an open house tend to sell faster than the home that is waiting to be inspected.

 New construction Inspection:

 Congratulations on you’re new home!
 A new home is really no different than an existing home in terms of the way it gets inspected.
 Builders are busy people and are only human, so an inspection of a new home is just as important as getting an inspection of a 100-year-old home.
 Pacific Home Inspections LLC has worked very closely with some of the top builders in the northwest and we are well educated on some of the newest building and manufacturing techniques currently being used.
 We strongly recommend a complete inspection by Pacific Home Inspections LLC prior to the purchase of your new home.